jarekratajski/costOfBoxingScala/README.md

 This is exactly a result that John De Goes is describing.
 We have a simple imperative version that takes 102 ns per run.
 And all the wrappers induce a visible cost resulting in ~ 670 ns per operation.
 That is over 6 (almost 7) times more.
 The notable exception is a Scala 3 use of opaque type which gives results similar to an imperative code.

-Moreover, it is clearly visible that in all the "functional" solution were putting a stress on a garbage collector that was performing more than 5MB allocations per second.
+It is clearly visible that in all "functional" solutions were putting a stress on a garbage collector that was performing more than 5MB allocations per second.

 # Graal